deja-vu-platform/deja-vu/docs/tutorial.md

 `submit-post` includes one app action, `navbar` ([defined elsewhere](https://github.com/spderosso/deja-vu/blob/master/samples/sn/src/navbar/navbar.html));
-three cliché actions,
+three concept actions,
 `authenticate` of `authentication`, `create-object` of `property`, and
-`create-score` of the `scoringposts` instance of *Scoring*; and three built-in actions (which can be regarded as free-standing cliché actions): `dv.if`, which shows the enclosed content if the given condition is true, `dv.gen-id`, which generates a unique ID, `dv.link` which redirects the user to another page (in this case, it navigates to the action matching the `/item` route and uses `dv.gen-id.id` for its `id` input), and `dv.tx` which synchronizes the actions it wraps (explained in more detail later).
+`create-score` of the `scoringposts` instance of *Scoring*; and three built-in actions (which can be regarded as free-standing concept actions): `dv.if`, which shows the enclosed content if the given condition is true, `dv.gen-id`, which generates a unique ID, `dv.link` which redirects the user to another page (in this case, it navigates to the action matching the `/item` route and uses `dv.gen-id.id` for its `id` input), and `dv.tx` which synchronizes the actions it wraps (explained in more detail later).

-App actions, like cliché actions, can have input and output values (which can be used in other app actions).
+App actions, like concept actions, can have input and output values (which can be used in other app actions).
 Inputs to an action are bound with the syntax `parameter=value`.
 The value could